-Critical Nonconformance - Will or may result in a significant risk of producing an Pharmaceutical, API, ingredient, etc. that when used in a finished product, is harmful to the user.
+Critical Nonconformance - Will or may result in a significant risk of producing an Over-the-Counter Drug, Pharmaceutical, etc. that when used in a finished product, is harmful to the user.

 The nonconformance types above were selected based on the severity of risk and the likelihood of occurrence.